iOS 12 public beta is here: What's cool so far, and what's missing

 Yes, there are some new Animoji, too, if you prefer them to Memoji-creation.
 Apple added a dinosaur, a ghost, a koala and an adorable little tiger cub.

-No one really needs any of this Memoji/Animoji stuff.
+No one really needs any of this Memoji or Animoji stuff.
 But you know you'll want to try it.

 Screen Time